brobinson9999/tx-technical-test/tx-technical-test-journal.md

 The most convenient thing would be if I could simply POST this JSON file to the API in order to create records.

 I did a little testing and found that it works when you submit dictionaries, but does not support an array of dictionaries.

+# 2021-06-07 08:30

+I haven't been updating the journal, but I have figured out some more.
+To do the initial load, I simply split the JSON array using a text editor and individually POSTed the elements to the server's Create action.
+A scripted solution that loads the whole file would probably be better if we were doing this multiple times or for a very large input list.

+I also built out the UI and most of the logic, in the UI itself.
+I am now moving things to the API side.